iyadahmed/NeoVis/README.md

 work in progress

 # How to compile:
-Run these commands in repo root dir:
+simply `make` will call the equivalent of these commands
 1- `mkdir build`
 2- `cd build`
 3- `cmake .. -G"Unix Makefiles"`